-The amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of an amount due from the Florida Department of Education funds for FEFP, Charter School Capital Outlay, and Title I. These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts is accrued.
+The amounts Due From Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consist of amounts due from the Osceola County District School Board for grant expenditures awaiting reimbursement and capital outlay funds.
+These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts is accrued.